Harkirat30/commandsNew/interview/interview.md

 the required pods will land on the specific node, but other pods can also land on them , so a combination of both can be used.
 25) basic limit --> 0.5 vcpu and 256 Mi, in docker a process can take as much memory and cpu required , if pod uses more than specified limits - cpu gets throttled (cannot use more cpu) but memory can be increased - but if it constantly uses more than limit - it is removed then
 26) When a pod is created the containers are assigned a default CPU request of .5 and memory of 256Mi".
 For the POD to pick up those defaults you must have first set those as default values for request and limit by creating a LimitRange in that namespace.
-27) Use cases of Daemon set - Monitoring agent and log viewer, eg -kube-proxy or netwoking agent like weave-net
+27) **Use cases of Daemon set - Monitoring agent and log viewer, eg -kube-proxy or netwoking agent like weave-net**
-28) Daemonset is scheduled by using node affinity and default scheduler after v1.12 and before that we were using nodeName
+28) Daemonset is scheduled by using node affinity and default scheduler after v1.12 and before that we wre using nodeName
 29) We can configure kubelet to read manifests files in the designated folder - /etc/kubernetes/manifests , kubelet creates pods , kubelet works at pod level, the Directory is passed in to the kubelet --> as --pod-manifest-path=/etc/kubernetes/manifests, instead of specfying the value in kubelet.service file , we specify a kubeconfig file, --kubeconfig=/var/lib/kubelet/kubeconfig and in that file define the path as staticPodPath : /etc/kubernetes/manifests